 The basis for what we nowadays call the natural sciences was already laid 500 years before Christ by the Greek natural philosophers.
 The Greeks believed in the existence of a cosmic order, into which they strove to fit everything that they experienced and observed.
 The task of natural philosophy was to try to find the law and the order behind the multiplicity of Nature.

 The Greek natural philosopher, Aristotle (c.
-350 BC), is regarded as one of the earliest scientists, in that he systematically studied different species and natural phenomena and the connections between them.
+350 BCE), is regarded as one of the earliest scientists, in that he systematically studied different species and natural phenomena and the connections between them.
 According to Aristotle, the Earth is the centre of the universe.
 Around the Earth are eight crystal spheres.
 The outermost is nous, reason, which Aristotle identifies with God.
-This picture of the universe, with the Earth at its centre, was taken over by Christianity and survived up to the sixteenth century.
+This picture of the universe, with the Earth at its centre, was taken over by Christianity and survived up to the 16th century.

-It was as a special branch of natural philosophy that materialism was developed, beginning with Democritus around 400 BC.
+It was as a special branch of natural philosophy that materialism was developed, beginning with Democritus around 400 BCE.
 The starting-point was the hypothesis that reality consists fundamentally of small, indestructible, material particles – atoms – and that all the qualities in Nature arise through the displacement and movement of atoms.
 According to this conception, everything functions by blind, mechanical necessity.